Interested in community practices?

 This ancient South Asian practice is deep, rich, complex, expansive, and lifelong.

-We acknowledge, study, and practice yoga that arose from South Asian indigenous people seeking collective liberation.
+We acknowledge, study, and practice yoga that arose from South Asian indigenous people seeking collective liberation often dwelling at the outskirts.
 Our practice today derives from those black and brown folx living now, generous enough to teach and share their deeply rooted lineages.

 The practice is not always comfortable, especially when it includes confronting the oppressions in which we all swim.
 The practice can also create ease and space within oneself that facilitates navigation of the complicated now.

 Yoga practiced in community seeks to unite - self with self, self with others, self with purpose, self with higher power.
 We examine hierarchies, socio-cultural binaries, othering, and colonialism's continual harm in order to nurture connection and liberation for all.

 It is perfectly good to practice at home alone; we also invite you to practice in community.